bruceravel/demeter/documentation/SinglePage/mingw.rst

 :file:`C:\\Strawberry\\perl\\site\\lib\\Demeter\\share`.

 With Sphinx, I imagine it would build and install normally.
+Building with also requires these packages: pybtex, sphinxcontrib-bibtex, and sphinxcontrib-blockdiag, which can be installed with pip.